speedstyle/Pixel/README.md

 Update 0.5.0: Now using Commando Framework, removed lots of commands, added commando's default ones as well as reply and embed commands, working on porting old commands to commando :D

+NOTE: My PC is currently broken, I am working on getting it fixed but in the meantime, Pixel will recieve no updates.

 # Indev

 This bot is in development!
 Some features may not work as expected or even at all.
 We are constantly updating the bot, so feature requests are always appreciated!